jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 where you git cloned the <code>spring-boot-data-geode</code> project to your computer.

-Now, our simple cluster with an VMware GemFire Locator and (Cache) Server is running.
+Now, our simple cluster with an [vmware-gemfire-name] Locator and (Cache) Server is running.
 We can verify by listing and describing the members:

 List and Describe Members